Constitutional Court Procedure Act

 (The Constitutional Court and Its Jurisdiction)

-The Justices of the Judicial Yuan comprise the Constitutional Court, which, in accordance with this Act, has jurisdiction in respect of the cases below:
+The Justices of the Judicial Yuan constitute the Constitutional Court, which, in accordance with this Act, has jurisdiction in respect of the cases below:

 (1) constitutionality of laws and constitutional complaints;